 Figure 3.2

-Between April 2023 and February 2024, the percentage of referrals to specialist memory assessment services in England out of all dementia assessments provided in England varied across the 42 ICB between 4.9% (Dorset) and 34.1% (Derby and Derbyshire).
+Between April 2023 and March 2024, the percentage of referrals to specialist memory assessment services out of all dementia assessments provided in England varied across the 42 ICB between 4.9% (Leicester, Leicestershire and Rutland and Dorset) and 33.9% (Derby and Derbyshire).

 Antipsychotic prescribing